lestrrat-go/jwx/docs/04-jwk.md

     // immediately after it has been rotated in the remote source.
 But it should be close\
     // enough, and should you need to forcefully refresh the token using the `(jwk.Cache).Refresh()` method.
     //
-    // If re-fetching the keyset fails, a cached version will be returned from the previous successful
+    // If refetching the keyset fails, a cached version will be returned from the previous successful
     // fetch upon calling `(jwk.Cache).Fetch()`.

     // Do interesting stuff with the keyset... but here, we just